Architecture 2025-08-03

 Write Flow

-- Write only to the cache (marking it as dirty).
+1. Write only to the cache (mark as dirty)

 Use Cases